 Living on the edge of the Tonto National Forest, Marcy frequently removes unwanted rattlesnake visitors from her property.

 There's no need to pay $40 for a snake pole at the local farm and ranch store.
 Using materials readily available at Home Depot, you can build one quickly and easily using household tools.
 Certainly, there are different types and styles of snake poles and hooks.
 This is my favorite method of building one that's functional and safe.
-This pole is constructed of heavy duty PVC, has a loop that'll end up about 16" long depending on how much cord you use on your knots, and feels balanced in your hands.
+This pole is constructed from heavy-duty PVC, has a loop that'll end up about 16" long depending on how much cord you use on your knots, and feels balanced in your hands.

 Materials generally come in longer lengths or greater quantities than necessary.
 Make a couple of poles and keep one in the barn or workshop, or give one to that generous neighbor who gives you citrus from their tree.
 I make several at a time and sell them to neighbors at just above cost.